-The board and management have refocused our efforts on lending to members as these forms the most significant part of our income to operate.
+The board and management have refocused our efforts on lending to members, as this forms the most significant part of our income to cover our expense account.
 We are continuing to explore new innovative product loans for our members such as a "Green Loan"- retrofit for energy installation in homes.
 This is our lowest rate and will be an extremely competitive rate for members of the community who plan to undertake a deep retrofit.
 We also cater for farming loans under our "cultivate loan package".
 We are continuously reaching out to all sectors (within guidelines) to provide financial loans